There is no shortage of options to give you the long, fluttery eyelashes that you wished had come naturally. One popular new tool is Lash Serums.

 By promoting inflammation in and around the eye, prostaglandin analogues can disrupt tear expression and film production, and can cause permanent dry eye disease.

-In addition to chronic irritation, prostaglandin analogs have also been known to darken the color of the iris in people with light brown or hazel eyes.
+In addition to chronic irritation, prostaglandin analogs have also been known to darken the color of the iris in people with light brown, green or hazel eyes.
 They can also potentially cause a sunken eye appearance by shrinking the layers of fat around the eye socket while darkening the surrounding skin.

 Don’t forget – the companies that produce over-the-counter lash serums are not obligated to tell you about the side effects of their products.